sereysethy/fluentd-mangodb/README.md

 ## How to create username application/docker user

-Log in to mongo container
+Log in to mongo container in order to create appropriate username/password for each mongodb database.

+As an example, user name `docker` is created with a password `example` for `read/write` access on database name `fluentd`.

 ```
 $ mongo -u root -p example --authenticationDatabase admin fluentd